cecarroll/CS121_Week5/README.md

 end line
 print start your engines

+call start()

-while there is no winner
+//start running inside of class Race for each horse initialize id and tracklength as tracklength from Race class while there is no winner
     ask for "enter" before each round of play
     for each horse in the array
         see whether or not the horse advances() print the horse's lane(printlane())
-        check if any of the horses' positions are equal to the tracklength (is winner()). if result is false
+        check if any of the horses (is winner()). if result is false
             Take the result
             set our keepgoing in race to result